Ffestiniog Power Station

 The Ffestiniog Power Station is a 360-megawatt (MW) pumped-storage hydroelectricity scheme near Ffestiniog, in Gwynedd, north-west Wales.
 The power station at the lower reservoir has four water turbines, which can generate at full capacity within 60 seconds of the need arising.
 The scheme has a storage capacity of around 1.44 GWh at maximum output for four hours, and the capacity to power the whole of North Wales for several hours.

 The station, commissioned in 1963, was the first major pumped storage system in the UK.
 The upper reservoir is Llyn Stwlan, 170000 m3, which discharges 27 m3/s of water to the turbine generators at the power station on the bank of Tanygrisiau reservoir.
 The building of the lower reservoir increased the size of Llyn Ystradau and flooded the route of the Ffestiniog Railway which had to build a deviation around the reservoir and power station.

 The plant is operated by First Hydro, a UK company owned by a joint venture of International Power and Mitsui & Co., and has an average efficiency of 72–73%, i.e. it uses 39% more electricity (when pumping the water back up to the Llyn Stwlan) than it actually produces.

 History

-The idea of using pumped storage as a way of coping with rapid, short-term changes in the demand for electricity in England and Wales was first considered in 1948, and having found a suitable site, the Ffestiniog station was authorised by Act of Parliament, specifically the North Wales Hydro-Electric Power Act 1955.
+The idea of using pumped storage as a way of coping with rapid, short-term changes in the demand for electricity in England and Wales was first considered in 1948, and having found a suitable site, the Ffestiniog station was authorised by an act of Parliament, specifically the North Wales Hydro-Electric Power Act 1955.
 The first task facing engineers was to provide access roads to the sites, and work on constructing these started in 1957.
 This enabled work to commence on the two dams and the power station shortly afterwards.
 A pumped storage scheme requires two reservoirs at different levels, and the upper reservoir was created by enlarging Llyn Stwlan, high up on Moelwyn Mawr.
 Llyn Stwlan was located in a cirque basin, formed by glacial erosion.